- DHL Express worldwide tracked shipping

 Why NYC Legal & Notary for House Registration → Mongolian

-NYC Legal & Notary Services Co., Ltd. is a registered Thai law firm, and the Mongolian desk sits inside the translation-and-legalisation division.
+We operate as a fully registered Thai law firm — not a translation agency — and our Mongolian desk reports inside the firm's notarial and legalisation practice.
 We operate six in-house Notarial Services Attorneys, a panel of more than 200 certified translators across 205 languages, and a dedicated MFA & embassy liaison team that visits the Department of Consular Affairs at Chaeng Watthana every working day.

 Concrete reasons clients return